mpv-player/mpv/DOCS/man/options.rst

     ``--cache-secs`` is used (i.e. when the stream appears to be a network stream or the stream cache is enabled).

-``--demuxer-force-retry-on-eof=<yes|no>``
-    Whether to keep retrying making the demuxer thread read more packets each time the decoder dequeues a packet, even if the end of the file was reached (default: no).
-This does not really make sense, but was the default behavior in mpv 0.32.0 and earlier.
-This option will be silently removed after a while, and exists only to restore the old behavior for testing, in case this was actually needed somewhere.
-This does _not_ help with files that are being appended to (in these cases use ``appending://``, or disable the cache).

 ``--demuxer-thread=<yes|no>``
     Run the demuxer in a separate thread, and let it prefetch a certain amount of packets (default: yes).
 Having this enabled leads to smoother playback,